Nain Singh Nagar

-Raja Nain Singh Nagar (राजा नैन सिंह नागर) also known as Raja Nain Singh Nagar Gurjar of Parichhatgarh was a king of Bahsuma, Hastinapur and Parikshitgarh in the Indian state of Uttar Pradesh during the 18th century.
+Raja Nain Singh Nagar (राजा नैन सिंह) also known as Raja Nain Singh of Parichhatgarh was a Hindu chieftains of Bahsuma, Hastinapur and Parikshitgarh in the Indian state of Uttar Pradesh during the 18th century.

 History

 The Fort Parikshitgarh was restored by Raja Nain Singh in the 18th century.
 The fort was dismantled in 1857, to be used as Police Station.
 His relative from Rajasthan Kadma Bhati also joined him in 1857.

 Hastinapur was controlled by Raja Nain Singh Nagar during the British Raj.
 In and around Hastinapur, he constructed several temples.
 Jains also use it as a destination of pilgrimage.
 Here are found renowned locations like as the Digamber Jain Mandir (Jambudweep), Pandeshwar Temple, and Hastinapur Sanctuary, etc.

 An account about Raja Nain Singh Nagar in (1857) noted by Edwin Thomas Atkinson as;

 As early as 1540 A.D. the Gujars of the Duab were powerful enough to interfere with Sher Shah whilst building his fort¹ and mosque at Dehli.
 Sher Shah himself marched against Páli and Páhal and reduced the Gújars to subjection.
 "He left orders that they should be expelled from that country; consequently, not a vestige of their habitations was left."
 They however did not attain to any political influence until the middle of the last century, when the foundations of the great mukararis of Rajas Ramdayál Singh and Raja Nain Singh were laid in the Saharanpur and Meerut Districts.